dimajix/flowman/docs/spec/relation/jdbcView.md

 * `database` **(optional)** *(type: string)* *(default: empty)*:
   Defines the Hive database where the table is defined.
-When no database is specified, the table is accessed without any specific qualification, meaning that the default database will be used or the one specified in the connection.
+When no database is specified, the table is accessed without any specific qualification, meaning that the default database will be used, or the one specified in the connection.

 * `view` **(optional)** *(type: string)*:
   Specifies the name of the view in the relational database.